 Payment for AutoCAD Raster Design training can be made bank transfer or card.
 View training course payment options.

 We accept purchase orders from UK-registered companies.

-If a company or delegate cancels an AutoCAD Raster Design training course booking giving less than 10 working days’ notice, a cancellation fee is payable.
+If an on-request AutoCAD Raster Design Essentials course booking is cancelled giving less than 20 working days’ notice, a cancellation fee is payable.
 View cancellation terms.